 Permanent unique identifier of the route, generated based on route links.
 Can be used to reproduce any previously calculated route.

-If a RouteId is requested, but fails to be calculated for any reason (for example due to public transport enabled), then the RouteId element is not available in the response.
+If a RouteId is requested, but fails to be calculated for any reason , then the RouteId element is not available in the response.
 The rest of the route is intact.

 List of waypoints that have been defined when requesting for a route calculation.
 The first waypoint is defined as the start of the route; the last waypoint marks the destination.
 Any points in between the two are considered via points.